Unit 6 - Practice Quiz

 business idioms Easy

-A. The project is successful
+A. The project has been presented

 B. The project is paused temporarily

-C. The project has been presented
+C. The project is successful

 D. The project has failed and must be started over from the beginning